-Maybe you’ve been given a copy of the imap milk ladder like the one above and that was it, no explanation, no advice, you were just told to start with your baby when they’re ‘around’ 12 months old.
+You might have been given a copy of the iMAP milk ladder like the one above, and that was it, no explanation, no advice on the next step, you were just told to start with your baby when they’re ‘around’ 12 months old.

-If this is you and you want to find out more about the milk ladder then keep reading, you are definitely in the right place!
+If this is you and you want to find out more then keep reading, you are definitely in the right place!

 What is the milk ladder?